famouswelshman/16bit-reviews/README.md

 Add review form facility where users can added their own data and submit to be displayed on the review home page.

 # Future Features
+Links to retro gaming purchase websites.
+Forum and/or chat facilities within the application allowing users to discuss various topics in relation to this genre of retro gaming.

 # Page Layout, Typography and Color Scheme